What can a fairy godmother-in-training do when Cinderella refuses to go to the ball?

-Why, go along in Cinderella’s place of course!
+Why, disguise herself as Cindy and go in her place of course!

 After paying for their coffee with the help of her magic wand, she settled in the seat across from him outside and took a tentative sip of the caramel macchiato drink she’d picked.
 One of her favorite things about being disguised as a human was that she could actually savor real food and drink.
 The bittersweet taste mingled on her tongue, and she closed her eyes in pure bliss.

 “Wow, maybe I should’ve ordered what you did rather than black coffee.”

 Her eyes snapped open.
 “What?
 Oh, no, I-I’ve just really been craving one of these.”
 For a very long time.
 “So what happened at the bank?”